JD.com CEO returns to China after arrest in U.S. sexual misconduct case

 ($1 = 6.8218 Chinese yuan)

 Reporting by Cate Cadell in BEIJING and Barbara Goldberg in NEW YORK.
-Additional reporting by Alun John and Kane Wu in HONG KONG, Brenda Goh in SHANGHAI, Jonathan Barrett in SYDNEY, Michael Martina in BEIJING and Sayantani Ghosh in SINGAPORE; Writing by Tony Munroe; Editing by Edwina Gibbs
+Additional reporting by Alun John and Kane Wu in HONG KONG, Brenda Goh in SHANGHAI, Jonathan Barrett in SYDNEY, Michael Martina in BEIJING and Sayantani Ghosh in SINGAPORE; Writing by Tony Munroe; Editing by Edwina Gibbs/Keith Weir